jobright-ai/2025-Internship/README.md

 # [Intern-list.com](https://intern-list.com?utm_source=git)

-Visit [intern-list.com](https://intern-list.com?utm_source=git) to get hourly updates and track 20K+ latest internship openings in the US, from over 200K+ career sites and job boards.
+Visit [intern-list.com](https://intern-list.com?utm_source=git) to get hourly updates and track 20K+ latest internship openings in the US, from 200K+ career sites and job boards.
 Reach out at <a href="mailto:support@jobright.ai">support@jobright.ai</a> for any inquiries. ❤️

 ---